 Featured in our 1st and 2nd-grade curriculum

-Born to an unmarried parent, Valadon worked to support herself from a young age as a waitress, nanny, and circus performer before she came around to painting.
+Born to an unmarried mother at a time when such a thing was still scandalous, Valadon worked to support herself from a young age as a waitress, nanny, and circus performer before she came around to painting.
 Though never formally trained, she transitioned from an artist’s model to an artist in her own right by learning from artists in her circle like Edgar Degas.
 She had four major retrospective exhibitions while she was still alive, a big achievement for any major artist.

 Featured in our 2nd and 5th-grade curriculum